ikeyboard/mongoose-meteor-account/README.md

 ```

 <b>Statics</b>:
-- User.login(username, password) - Return Promise of the user if success, false if not
+- User.login(username, password) - Return Promise of the user if success, false if not.
+The user must be verified in order to login.

 <b>Methods</b>:
 - user.changePassword(password) - Change the password
 - user.comparePassword(password) - Compare given plain password to the password in the DB
 - user.generateResetPasswordToken() - Generates a token for reset password process
-- user.verifyResetToken(token) - Checks if the provided token is equal to the generated one
+- user.verifyResetToken(token) - Checks if the provided token is equal to the generated reset token
-- user.resetPassword(token, password) - Changes the user's password if the token matches the generated one
+- user.resetPassword(token, password) - Changes the user's password if the token matches the generated one.
+Deletes the token afterwards
+- user.generateVerificationToken() - Generates a token for verification (usually being sent via email)
+- user.verifyVerificationToken(token) - Checks if the provided token is equal to the generated verification token
+- user.verifyUser(token) - Verifies the user by the provided token.
+Deletes the token afterwards

 >
 </i>